th2-net/th2-codec/README.md

 ## Decoding

-During decoding codec must replace each raw message in a message group with a parsed one by decoding raw message's content
+During decoding codec must replace each raw message in a message group with a parsed one by decoding raw message's content. \
+If exception was thrown, all raw messages will be replaced with th2-codec-error parsed messages

 > **NOTE**: codec can replace raw message with a parsed message followed by several raw messages
 > (e.g. when a codec decodes only a transport layer it can produce a parsed message for the transport layer and several raw messages for its payload)